 - Min/max limits (like maximum number of conditions per policy)

-- Alerts REST API to list or edit alert settings
+- REST API to list or edit alert settings

 - NRQL Condition NerdGraph API to manage your NRQL conditions via NerdGraph.

-Create an alert policy and you will automatically be prompted to add a condition.
+Create a policy and you will automatically be prompted to add a condition.

-From an existing alert policy's page, select Create/add a condition.
+From an existing policy page, select Create/add a condition.